binaryage/firerainbow/index.md

 * v1.0 (24.05.2009)
   * robust colorization of compressed scripts with long lines (previously parser halted)
   * updated parser to CodeMirror 0.61
+  * new home for themes in github project
   * compatibility with Firebug 1.4

 * v0.9 (29.01.2009)